raystack/raccoon/docs/concepts/architecture.md

 Client connects to the server with the same endpoint but with POST HTTP method.
 As it is a rest endpoint each request is uniquely handled.
 * Connection identifier is constructed from the values of `SERVER_WEBSOCKET_CONN_ID_HEADER` and `SERVER_WEBSOCKET_CONN_GROUP_HEADER` header here too.
 ### gRPC
-It is recommended to generate the gRPC client for Raccoon's `EventService` and use that client to do gRPC request.
+It is recommended to generate the gRPC client for Raccoon's [EventService](https://github.com/odpf/proton/blob/main/odpf/raccoon/EventService.proto) and use that client to do gRPC request.
 Currently only unary requests are supported.
+* Client's `SendEvent` method is called to send the event.
 * Connection identifier is constructed from the values of `SERVER_WEBSOCKET_CONN_ID_HEADER` and `SERVER_WEBSOCKET_CONN_GROUP_HEADER` in gRPC metadata.

+Clients can send the request anytime as long as the websocket connection is alive whereas with REST and gRPC requests can be sent only once.

 ### Event Delivery Gurantee \(at-least-once for most time\)